 Can I Finance a High-Mileage Car?

-Since these vehicles typically tend to have lower prices, they're often better as a cash purchase than a financed vehicle.
+Since these vehicles typically tend to have lower prices, they're often better as cash purchases rather than as financed vehicles.
 Historically, these vehicles have a lower cost on dealership lots than other vehicles, and with lenders having a minimum allowable loan amount, some high-mileage cars don't qualify for a loan due to their low price tag.

 When it comes to bad credit borrowers, the minimum loan amount is usually around $5,000, though this may be changing due to the higher price tag on many used cars these days due to tight new-vehicle inventory.